David Thompson (explorer): Death and afterward

 The land mass mapped by Thompson amounted to 3.9 e6km2 of wilderness (one-fifth of the continent).
 His contemporary, the great explorer Alexander Mackenzie, remarked that Thompson did more in ten months than he would have thought possible in two years.

 Despite these significant achievements, Thompson died in Montreal in near obscurity on 10 February 1857, his accomplishments almost unrecognised.
 He never finished the book of his 28 years in the fur trade, based on his 77 field notebooks, before he died.
 In the 1890s geologist J.B.
 Tyrrell resurrected Thompson's notes and in 1916 published them as David Thompson's Narrative, as part of the General Series of the Champlain Society.
 Further editions and re-examinations of Thompson's life and works were published in 1962 by Richard Glover, in 1971 by Victor Hopwood, and in 2015 by William Moreau.

 Thompson's body was interred in Montreal's Mount Royal Cemetery in an unmarked grave.
 It was not until 1926 that efforts by J.B.
 Tyrrell and the Canadian Historical Society resulted in the placing of a tombstone to mark his grave.
 The next year, Thompson was named a National Historic Person by the federal government, one of the earliest such designations.
-A federal plaque reflecting that status is located at Jasper National Park, Alberta.
+A federal plaque reflecting that status is at Jasper National Park, Alberta.
 Meantime, Thompson's achievements are central reasons for other national historic designations: